 “It’s gotta be that sushi,” I said.
 Japanese food is notoriously difficult to ensure as gluten free because of the heavy reliance on soy sauce, which contains gluten.
 But rice and fish?
 I figured that he must have gotten some gluten somewhere, but I didn’t know where.

 A bit later, he texted me.
 “On a gluten free website: ‘Most fake crab meat used in sushi rolls is made with wheat.’
 There it is!
 According to this website it’s EVERYTHING in sushi—the rice, the crab, all of it.
 Cross contamination + Japanese ingredients total up to very gluten-y.”
+Here's what we learned.

 In the meantime, queries about seasonings, sauces, and preparation still matter, but if the ingredients come from another country, their labeling may not reveal it, so only trust a restaurant that’s done its due diligence and can tell you exactly what they’ve used in their food.